douglasteeple/tx2yolovideo/README.md

 * tx2video.cpp: experimental - don't use
 * gst.sh: simple pipeline

 The yolo app is the most developed.
+It interleaves annotations which run at about 3FPS with the video stream.
 Here is a screen shot:

 <img height=50% width=50% src="./elephant.png"/>